sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/1000 - draft-1-api-tutorial-sync.md

 Run the request in Postman
 ----

-Click through the following slides to see how to run a Sensible API request in Postman.
+Click through the following slides to see how to run a Sensible API request in the [Postman web app](https://www.postman.com/planetary-meteor-85425/workspace/new-team-workspace/documentation/18249768-38adacb4-d8f7-4365-9ee0-fa1d59a3bd03).

 To follow along, you'll need: